Every patient has a named GP responsible for overseeing their care. If you are unsure who your named GP is please ask.

 Our specially trained nurses, under the supervision of the doctors, run these clinics at each surgery.
 Patients who have been diagnosed with one or more of the above contitions will be contacted and offered the opportunity to attend the appropriate clinic on an annual basis.

-If you prefer not to use a dedicated clinic, all the doctors are available to give advice about family planning and prescribe oral contraceptives and contraceptive injections.
-Some doctors offer additional services including coil fitting and vasectomy.
+All of our doctors are available to give advice about family planning and prescribe oral contraceptives and contraceptive injections.
+Some doctors offer additional services including coil fitting.

 Make an appointment at the nurse/doctor led Contraception Clinic or with any doctor.
 After the initial consultation, you will be asked to attend for a check up after 3 months and annually thereafter.

-Make an appointment at the nurse/doctor led Contraception Clinic or with any doctor.
+Make an appointment with any of our doctors.
 Following the initial consultation, one of the Practice Nurses provides repeat injections every 3 months.

 Discuss this initially at the nurse/doctor led Contraception Clinic or with any doctor.
 You will then be asked to make a special appointment, at either surgery, for the insertion of the coil.

-Discuss this initially at the nurse/doctor led Contraception Clinic or with any doctor.
-You will then be asked to make a special appointment, at either surgery, with a female doctor for cap fitting.
+Discuss this initially with a doctor who will then arrange for you to make a special appointment, at either surgery, with a female doctor for cap fitting.